paulasiimwe/Android-Multiple-file-Selector-Dialog/README.md

 ###### Credits
 Massive credit goes to Arian JM of Madrid who created the majority of this library.

-Here is his profile on stackoverflow http://stackoverflow.com/users/3290971/arianjm
+Here is his Github: https://github.com/ArianJM

 Looking forward to your feedback, collaboration and assistence.